traact/bincrafters-config/README.md

 # Conan Config

-A general Conan configuration for any Bincrafter project.
+Modified from general Conan configuration for any Bincrafter project.
+Adjust remotes and profiles for traact project.
+All profile values should be set except build_type

 ### Introduction